abhaychauhan8802/codespace/README.md

 # Introduction

-**CodeWriter** is a web-based code editor that allows you to write, edit, and preview HTML, CSS, and JavaScript code.
+**CodeSpace** is a web-based code editor that allows you to write, edit, and preview HTML, CSS, and JavaScript code.
 It provides a user-friendly interface with syntax highlighting, code completion, and live preview for a seamless development experience.

 # Technologies Used